To find out more, including how to control cookies, see here:

 Activities just for you

 Not all outdoor activities have to be child-oriented.
 Whether you are happily single, are sharing your life with a special someone, there are plenty of ways to get in touch with nature and enjoy the outdoors.
 Consider getting down and dirty with home gardening.
 Yes, there are plenty of ways to grow green vegetables and colorful flowers, but you can also think outside the box — what about diversifying your new garden with nut trees?
 There are pecan trees for sale this time of year for those of you who like to make your own pecan pies.

 You can also enjoy any of the many physical-based outdoor activities, such as hiking, biking, or rock climbing.
 Even meeting up with a few friends to play a round of pick-up basketball does wonders for your fitness and your mood.
 Don’t keep yourself cooped up indoors; once the weather starts to get warm, find as many excuses to go outdoors as possible.

-The options are as limitless as your own wonder.
+In conclusion, the options are as limitless as your own wonder.
 Maybe astronomy is your thing, or worm composting!
-The more you learn about outdoor activities, from planting trees to parkour, the more opportunities you have to enjoy the outdoors.
+The more you learn about outdoor activities, from planting trees to attending a park.
+All of that and the more opportunities you have to enjoy the outdoors.
 Now all you have to do is wait for spring.